-The Wound Care Center and Hyperbaric Medicine at St. Luke's was the first in the St. Louis area and is the only facility to offer 24-hour emergency hyperbaric care for critically ill patients.
+The Wound Care Center and Hyperbaric Medicine at St. Luke's was the first in the St. Louis area.
 Our hyperbaric facility uses Hyperbaric Oxygen Therapy (HBOT), a medical procedure where patients are placed under increased atmospheric pressure while breathing 100% oxygen.
 This type of therapy has proven to be effective for a number of medical and surgical conditions, either as a primary treatment or in addition to other medical treatments such as wound care, antibiotics or surgery.

 Hyperbaric Oxygen Therapy is used in the treatment of: